White Sox Release Statement on Mike Clevinger, Who Is Under Investigation for Domestic Violence

 White Sox release statement on Mike Clevinger originally appeared on NBC Sports Chicago

-New Chicago White Sox pitcher Mike Clevinger is under investigation for domestic violence and child abuse allegations, according to a report from The Athletic.
+Pitcher Mike Clevinger is under investigation for domestic violence and child abuse allegations for two incidents during his tenure with the San Diego Padres, according to a report from The Athletic.

+Clevinger agreed to a deal with the Chicago White Sox in November of 2022, and signed Clevinger to a one-year, $12 million deal in December.
+The report includes a statement from the White Sox and the organization claims they were not aware of the allegations when they signed the pitcher.

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.